Toni500github/customfetch/README.md

 # or "off" for disabling ascii-art or image displaying
 source-path = "os"

-# offset between the ascii art and the system infos
-offset = 5

 # Path to where we'll take all the distros/OSs ascii arts
-# it MUST contain an "ascii" subdirectory
+# note: it MUST contain an "ascii" subdirectory
-data-dir = "/usr/share/customfetch"
+data-dir = "~/stupid_projects/customfetch/assets"

-# A string or character that when ecountered, will automatically
+# A separetor (string) that when ecountered, will automatically
-# reset color, aka. automatically append ${0}.
+# reset color, aka. automatically add ${0} (only in layout)
 # Make it empty for disabling
-sep-reset = "->"
+sep-reset = ":"

+# Offset between the ascii art and the system infos
+offset = 5

 # Padding of the logo from the top
 logo-padding-top = 0

-# $<os.uptime> format config
-[os.uptime]
-# how to display the name of the uptime
-# e.g: hours = "h" -> "Uptime: 3h"
-days = " days"
-hours = " hours"
-mins = " mins"
-secs = " seconds"

 # Colors can be with: hexcodes (#55ff88) and for bold put '!' (!#55ff88)
 # OR ANSI escape code colors like "\e[1;34m"